lockstep/playbook/README.md

   * The code has no obvious errors or bugs
   * The branch has been rebased against the most current version of its merge target and conflicts have been resolved
   * You tested the code both with automated tests and manually
+* Assign **one** person to your PR when you are ready for a formal review.
+You may add one or more "reviewers" for in-progress feedback but those reviewers are considered optional, the _assignee_ is the person formally responsible for the progress of the PR.
+Refrain from requesting code reviews outside of the assignee and reviewer mechanisms in Github, it just causes redundant spam, though polite follow-ups in Github, chat or email are acceptable if the reviewer is taking too long to respond.
 * After you merge a PR, please delete the corresponding branch to keep GitHub clean.

 ### Reviewers